 Overnight & Breakfast Westport

-Visit Kylemore Abbey – a Benedictine monastery founded in 1920 on the grounds of Kylemore Castle, in Connemara, County Galway, Ireland.
-The abbey was founded for Benedictine Nuns who fled Belgium in World War I
+Visit Kylemore Abbey.
+This world famous Abbey a Benedictine monastery founded in 1920 on the grounds of Kylemore Castle, in Connemara.
+The abbey was founded for Benedictine Nuns who fled Belgium in World War I.

-The village of Roundstone lies on the western arm of Bertraghboy bay in Connemara, Co.
-Galway, 48 miles (77km) north-west of Galway city.
-This Connemara village is beautifully set on one of the most spectacular coastal drives in Ireland overlooking the Atlantic at the foot of Errisbeg Mountain.
+Travel onto the village of Roundstone which lies on the western arm of Bertraghboy bay in Connemara.
+This Connemara village is beautifully set on one of the most spectacular coastal drives in Ireland overlooking the Wild Atlantic Way at the foot of Errisbeg Mountain

 Galway City is known as Ireland’s Cultural Heart and is renowned for its vibrant lifestyle and numerous festivals, celebrations and events.
-Every July, Galway hosts the Galways Arts Festival which is known for its famous Macnas Parade.
 The city also bears the nickname “The City of the Tribes” because “14 Tribes” of merchant families led the city in its Hiberno-Norman period.
 The term tribes was often a derogatory one in Cromwellian times.
 The merchants would have seen themselves as Irish gentry and loyal to the King.
 They later adopted the term as a badge of honour and pride in defiance of the town’s Cromwellian occupier.

 Overnight & Breakfast Galway